appscode/blog/content/post/kubedb-v2024.1.31/index.md

 #### supported versions
 `4.4.5` and `4.5.0`

-# Druid
+## Druid

 This release is introducing support for **Apache Druid**, a real-time analytics database designed for fast slice-and-dice analytics ("OLAP" queries) on large data sets.
 Most often, Druid powers use cases where real-time ingestion, fast query performance, and high uptime are important.
-This release includes support for Provisioning Druid cluster, Custom Configuration using kubernetes secret, Management UI, External Dependency Management: Configuring External Dependencies i.e. MetadataStorage (MySQL/PostgreSQL), Deep Storage, ZooKeeper directly from YAML.
+This release includes support for Provisioning Druid cluster, Custom Configuration using kubernetes secret, Management UI, External Dependency Management i.e. Configuring Metadata Storage (MySQL/PostgreSQL), Deep Storage, ZooKeeper directly from YAML.

-Here's a sample YAML to provision Druid cluster which uses mysql as metadata storage, s3 as deepstorage and zookeeper for coordination.
+Here's a sample YAML to provision Druid cluster which uses mysql as metadata storage, S3 as Deepstorage and zookeeper for coordination.
+A ZooKeeper instance `zk-cluster` needs ans MySQL instance `mysql-cluster` need to be provisioned prior to deploying the following manifest.

 ```yaml
 apiVersion: kubedb.com/v1alpha2